A Commitment to Community Service

 Charles Riley served civic and charitable organizations for nearly 50 years.
 He was President of the Fulton School Board, President of the Board of Directors for the Chamber of Commerce, President of the Fulton Colleges Board of Associates, which was created to fund scholarships for local students to attend Westminster College and William Woods University.

 Former partner in the firm, Thomas M. Dunlap traces his family history to the earliest days of Fulton and Callaway County.
 In fact, his ancestors gave the city the name of Fulton.
 Dunlap joined the firm in 1975 upon graduation from the University of Missouri-Columbia School of Law.
 Dunlap was a founding member of the Fulton Area Development Corporation-the entity charged with economic development in Callaway County-and served for many years as its President.
-He has also served as President of the where the heritage of our community is recognized annually.
+He has also served as President of the Fulton Colleges Board of Associates and as President of the Kingdom of Callaway Supper, where the heritage of our community is recognized annually.